Hair Colouring or Perming During Breastfeeding – Is it Safe?

 These precautions will help you get the required hair treatment and ensure the chemicals in the products you will be using do not enter your bloodstream.

 - Since the chemicals have little chance of being absorbed by the hair itself, you can pay attention solely to your scalp.
-Ensure no product touches your scalp, forehead, ears, the neck or the nape.
+Ensure no product touches your scalp, forehead, ears, neck o nape.

 - If you are doing the treatments yourself, wear gloves to avoid contact with the chemicals.